skrub-data/skrub/CONTRIBUTING.rst

 Suggesting enhancements
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you have an idea for improving skrub, whether it's a small fix
+If you have an idea for improving skrub, whether it's a fix
 or a new feature, first:

 - **Check if it has been proposed or implemented** by reviewing